Donald Blom: In popular culture

 The story of Poirier's murder has been the subject of many television true crime documentaries.
-HLN TV reported the story in the Forensic Files series episode "Tooth or Consequences".
+Court TV documented the story in the Forensic Files series episode "Tooth or Consequences".
 The Discovery Channel reported the case via The New Detectives series episode "Fatal Abductions".
 In 2010, the case was featured in the "Out of the Ashes" episode of the Investigation Discovery series Extreme Forensics.
 In 2013, a second Investigation Discovery series On the Case with Paula Zahn aired the "Tip 1960" episode about the crime.
 In 2016, a third Investigation Discovery series See No Evil episode titled "Snatched on Camera" reported on Poirier's murder.